• Skip to main content

 • Serve immediately and enjoy.

-• If you are adding any flavored syrups, pour about 2 tbsp of soda in cup/mug, followed by 1 tbsp syrup.
+• If you are adding any flavored syrups, pour about 2 tablespoon of soda in cup/mug, followed by 1 tablespoon syrup.
 Mix with a spoon.
 Then, add the remaining soda and finally, add scoops of ice cream gently.
 Enjoy.

 Notes